 In fact, the statistics are clear: the odds of losing are much higher than the odds of winning.
 Playing more will not make you win more.
 If, for example, the probability of winning a game is 1 in 100, and you have lost 99 times, you may not win the 100th time.
 This 1 in 100 probability is reset to zero with each new game.
 Only chance will decide, and there is nothing you can do about it.

-Addiction is not an abstract phenomenon.
-It is based on a widely studied and known biochemical mechanism: disruption of the reward circuit.
+Addiction is also based on a widely studied and known biochemical mechanism: disruption of the reward circuit.

 When we perform a pleasant task, the brain produces dopamine, among other effects.
 Dopamine is one of the molecules responsible for the sensation of pleasure, which is why it is called the “pleasure molecule.”
 This molecule is a neurotransmitter secreted by the body when certain actions are performed: this is the reward circuit.

 The main function of this reward circuit is to promote behaviours necessary for survival: drinking, eating, reproduction, etc. For example, when a person feels hunger, eating releases dopamine and gives the brain a feeling of pleasure and reward.
 The pleasure derived from these activities drives a person to repeat the activity, therefore ensuring survival.

 These vital functions are not the only activities that cause us to secrete dopamine.
 For example, it can be secreted when gambling, using psychoactive substances, listening to music or playing sports.